carcasanchez/Asiergine/README.md

 #Asiergine v0.7

----LINK TO REPOSITORY

 3D Game Engine made by Asier Iglesias and Carlos Cabreira, based on OpenGL.
 This game engine is being created for educational purposes.
 In this latest version, it allows you to load 3D models from FBX files by dragging and dropping them into the editor window.
 Texture loading is also supported (directly from FBX and manually by drag and drop).
-Asiergine only supports one texture and one scene at once, though multiple meshes could be loaded if the are in the same scene.
+Asiergine only supports one texture and one scene at once, though multiple meshes could be loaded if they are in the same scene.

 The Inspector Window allows you to see different information about the loaded models (transform, polycount).
 You can change numerous options about rendering and the engine itself in the Configuration Window.